 The District of Columbia has a very broad and far reaching child abuse and neglect Statute.
 The standard of proof is only by the “preponderance of evidence” – your child can be removed from your home for any number of reasons that fall under the Statute.

-The term “neglected child” is the District is defined as:
+The term “Neglected Child” in the District is defined as a child:

-(i) who has been abandoned or abused by his or her parent, guardian, or custodian, or whose parent, guardian, or custodian has failed to make reasonable efforts to prevent the infliction of abuse upon the child.
-For the purposes of this sub-subparagraph, the term “reasonable efforts” includes filing a petition for civil protection from intrafamily violence pursuant to section 16-1003;
+- Who has been abandoned or abused by his or her parent, guardian, or custodian, or whose parent, guardian, or custodian has failed to make reasonable efforts to prevent the infliction of abuse upon the child.

 We have litigated a great number of CFSA and court involved cases and know how to protect your rights and to either prevent removal, or to make sure your child is returned to your care as soon as possible.